bjjb/indexthebee/README.md

 Migrations are optional, but if the DB at `dbname` isn't the right version, you'll want to run some.
-Migrations should be an array of functions that are called with the version-change transaction as an argument.
+Migrations should be an array of functions that are called with the db as an argument.

 For server-side environments, IndexedDB is not available by default, so you'll need to install an implementation.
-It also needs a Promises/A+ implementation.
+It also needs a Promises/A+ implementation (though that's probably already available).

 ```
 var indexedDB = require 'some-idb-lib'